cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 1. Run `pre-commit install`.
 2. Run `pre-commit run --all-files`.

-## Release Drafter
+## Release

-This repository uses [Release Drafter](https://github.com/release-drafter/release-drafter); you must label pull requests accordingly.
+This project uses [Release Drafter](https://github.com/release-drafter/release-drafter); pull request labels should be set accordingly.
+Kubernetes environment versions are managed centrally in the [blueprints/.k8.env](blueprints/.k8.env) file.
+For a new release, the latest commits in the `main` branch should successfully pass the CI build.